 Travel practices start in late October or early November.
 Tournaments typically run November through early March.

-Player evaluations are conducted by the Oregon Youth Basketball Board.
+The player evaluation process is coordinated by the Oregon Youth Basketball Board, however, no members of the Oregon Youth Basketball Board assist with, or perform any of the player evaluations.
 Evaluators are selected by the respective varsity basketball coaches and youth board.
-They may consist of the high school coaching staffs or qualified evaluators.
+They may consist of the varsity coaches, high school coaching staffs or other qualified evaluators.
 No parents of any youth players will be allowed to evaluate or are allowed in the gym during evaluations.
 Parents are not allowed to see any of the player scores for the players that tryout.
 Evaluations must be attended by all players; make up tryouts will only be accommodated under specific circumstances such as illness, funerals, etc. A player may request an alternate tryout but it will need to be approved by the Oregon Youth Basketball board.

 To ensure a safe environment for the players, all coaches will be required to submit background information which will be used by Oregon Youth Basketball to approve the coaches.
 In addition, coaches will be required to attend a coaches clinic provided by the varsity basketball coaches or youth basketball board prior to their respective season.
 Coaches for traveling teams will only be selected following tryouts.
 Traveling Team coaches will not determine the players on their teams; this will be determined solely by player evaluations.
 Any concerns with coaches during the basketball season should be discussed first with the respective coach and then brought to the Oregon Youth Basketball board if necessary.
 Common sense and appropriate consideration should be used to determine the best time to approach a coach.
 Please remember that most coaches are volunteering their time and have the best interests for the program.